Extremal sequences for a weighted zero-sum constant: The case when

-\begin{proof} As $S$ is an $A$-extremal sequence in $\Z_n$, so $\ell=2^{\Omega(n)}-1$.
+\begin{proof} As $S$ is an $A$-extremal sequence in $\Z_n$, it follows that $\ell=2^{\Omega(n)}-1$.
 Suppose for every prime divisor $q$ of $n$, there are at least two terms of $S$ which are not divisible by $q$.
 Let $q$ be a prime divisor of $n$ and let $q^r\mid\mid n$.
-Then, as $n$ is odd, so $q$ is odd.
+As $n$ is odd, $q$ is odd.
 Let $S^{(q)}$ be defined as at the beginning of this section.
-As the sequence $S^{(q)}$ contains at least two units, so by Lemma \ref{gri}, we see that $S^{(q)}$ is an $A_q$-weighted zero-sum sequence, where $A_q=U(q^r)$.
-As this is true for every prime divisor $q$ of $n$, so by Observation \ref{obs}, we see that $S$ is an $A$-weighted zero-sum sequence.
+As the sequence $S^{(q)}$ contains at least two units, by Lemma \ref{gri} we see that $S^{(q)}$ is an $A_q$-weighted zero-sum sequence where $A_q=U(q^r)$.
+As this is true for every prime divisor $q$ of $n$, by Observation \ref{observation} we see that $S$ is an $A$-weighted zero-sum sequence.
 This contradicts our assumption about $S$.
-So, there is a prime divisor $p$ of $n$, such that at most one term of $S$ is not divisible by $p$.
-Now, by Corollary \ref{unit4}, we see that there is exactly one term of $S$, say $x^*$, which is not divisible by $p$.
+Thus, there is a prime divisor $p$ of $n$ such that at most one term of $S$ is not divisible by $p$.
+Now by Corollary \ref{unit4} we see that there is exactly one term of $S$, say $x^*$, which is not divisible by $p$.

-Suppose $x^*\neq x_{k+1}$, where $k+1=(\ell+1)/2$.
-Then, there is a subsequence $T$ of consecutive terms of $S$ of length at least $k+1$ such that $p$ divides every term of $T$.
-As $T$ has length at least $(\ell+1)/2$, so by Lemma \ref{unit4'}, we see that $S$ has an $A$-weighted zero-sum subsequence of consecutive terms.
+Suppose $x^*\neq x_{k+1}$ where $k+1=(\ell+1)/2$.
+Thus, there is a subsequence $T$ of consecutive terms of $S$ of length at least $k+1$ such that $p$ divides every term of $T$.
+As $T$ has length at least $(\ell+1)/2$, by Lemma \ref{unit4'} we see that $S$ has an $A$-weighted zero-sum subsequence of consecutive terms.
 This contradicts our assumption about $S$.
-Thus, $x^*=x_{k+1}$.
+As a result, $x^*=x_{k+1}$.

 Let $n'=n/p$ and for $i=1,2$, let $S_i$ and $S_i'$ be defined as in the statement of the theorem.
-If $S_1'$ has an $A'$-weighted zero-sum subsequence of consecutive terms, then by Lemma \ref{b}, we see that $S_1$ has an $A$-weighted zero-sum subsequence of consecutive terms.
-As $S_1$ is a subsequence of consecutive terms of $S$, so $S$ has an $A$-weighted zero-sum subsequence of consecutive terms.
+If $S_1'$ has an $A'$-weighted zero-sum subsequence of consecutive terms, then by Lemma \ref{b} we see that $S_1$ has an $A$-weighted zero-sum subsequence of consecutive terms.
+As $S_1$ is a subsequence of consecutive terms of $S$, it follows that $S$ has an $A$-weighted zero-sum subsequence of consecutive terms.
 This contradicts our assumption about $S$.
-Now, as $k+1=(\ell+1)/2=2^{\Omega(n)-1}$, so $S_1'$ has length $2^{\Omega(n')}-1$ and hence $S_1'$ is an $A'$-extremal sequence in $\Z_{n'}$.
+Now as $k+1=(\ell+1)/2=2^{\Omega(n)-1}$, it follows that $S_1'$ has length $2^{\Omega(n')}-1$ and hence $S_1'$ is an $A'$-extremal sequence in $\Z_{n'}$.
 A similar argument shows that $S_2'$ is also an $A'$-extremal sequence in $\Z_{n'}$. \end{proof}